-What is flow direction?
+What is Flow Direction?

 Hydrologists use flow direction maps to help model how surface runoff contributes to flooding.
-They also use it for a lot more.

 But how does flow direction really work?

-First, start off with a digital elevation model like from one of these free DEM data sources.
+First, start off with a digital elevation model from one of these free DEM data sources.
 Flow direction determines which direction water will flow in a given cell.

 When water flows in the east direction, it has a value of 1.
 When water flows west, it has a value of 16.
 All 8 adjacent directions at a given point can be described using the eight-direction pour point model.